We all want to increase our Amazon ranking…

-Most sellers have no idea how Amazon ranks and delivers search results; let alone how (easily) exploitable it can be!
+Most sellers have no idea how Amazon delivers search results; let alone how (easily) exploitable it can be!

 Think about it…

 Where do you go when you need to know if a product is worth buying?

 So, what if you knew how to rank on Amazon instead of google?

 You’d have THREE TIMES more ready-to-buy customers than you’d EVER get in Google – and you’d do it in a fraction of the time!

 Introducing A9: Amazon’s Ranking Algorithm

 As we can see here, much of the work is done before the customer even touches the keyboard.
 Once the customer actually hits “Enter” to perform a search, the A9 ranking algorithm delivers results through a two-step process: